NCSUMobiles/Spring15-bucketmap1/README.md

 #Core Problem:

 We wanted to create a mobile application that allows users to find places of interest, group them together in buckets, rate the places they've visited and share this information with friends.
-Our application lets users create buckets, find places using google maps, and add them to buckets.
+By integrating multiple google APIs, our application lets users create buckets, find places using google maps, and add them to buckets, thereby helping people discover new and fun places to visit.

 #Application features: